-To give you an example, we took some lovely pictures of a view from our office, placed it on Flickr and here we are; local papers are using our photos on almost daily basis, linking back to Tecmark’s website.
+As an experiment, we took some shots of our Manchester office view, placed it on Flickr and here we are; local papers are using our photos on an almost daily basis, linking back to Tecmark’s website.

-This proves that you don’t need to run a huge and expensive campaign to achieve an excellent coverage and links; it can be a one, very well taken photo!
+This proves that you don’t need to run a huge and expensive campaign to achieve excellent coverage and links; it can be a, very well taken photo!